redpelicans/formo/README.md

 * it uses schema validation (type, pattern, doman value, required field), but keep validation and schema management isolated from rendering

-* it offers to define multi levels schema and to bind html form elements to any level of the schema*
+* it offers to define multi levels schema and to bind html form elements to any level of the schema

-* it can submit field's value to a remote validation
+* it can submit field's values to remote validations

 ### How to install formo